-It is a house for the contemporary family, shared space is at the core of the house, life evolves around the internal patio.
-The patio connects and separates living, kitchen, relax, library, play room, office and private quarters.
+It is a house for the contemporary family, where shared space is at the core of the house, and life evolves around the internal patio.
+The patio connects and separates living, kitchen, library, play room, office and private quarters.
 The garden is enclosed and can act as part of the house day and night.
 It is living with and in nature.

 Antonio Esteve, Chácara Santa

 Chácara Santa Helena; old Plantation in Alta Boa Vista, São Paulo

 Plots in Chácara Santa Helena, total of 25.000m2, masterplan by Isay Weinfeld, landscape design by Renata Tilli